 C. APPLICATION FOR WINDING-UP ON GROUND OF INSOLVENCY

-[Complete this section if this originating process is seeking an order that a company be wound up in insolvency on the ground that the company has failed to comply with a statutory demand (see section 459Q of the Corporations Act.]
+[Complete this section if this originating process is seeking an order that a company be wound up in insolvency on the ground that the company has failed to comply with a statutory demand (see section 459Q of the Corporations Act).]

 [Set out particulars of service of the statutory demand on the company and of the failure to comply with the demand.]